hongaar/web2pdf/readme.md

 installation
 ------------

-Make sure the files in `vendor/bin` are executable
+Run `composer install` and then make sure the files in `vendor/bin` are executable